 - freshly ground black pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Lightly grease a casserole dish, of about 25x20 cm/10x8 inches.

 - Bring a large pot of water to a boil.
 Salt the water and cook the noodles according to the package instructions.
 Let drain well.

 - In the meantime, halve and slice the onion.
 Heat 1 tablespoon of the butter in a non-stick saucepan.
 Cook the onion slices for 4-5 minutes or until golden.
 Add the finely chopped garlic and stir for another minute.
 Remove to a bowl or small plate.

 - Melt the remaining tablespoon butter in the same saucepan.
 Sprinkle the flour on top and stir it for one minute.
 Slowly start adding the milk while whisking all the time to avoid the formation of clumps.
 If you do happen to have too many clumps anyway, you can save the sauce by blending it shortly with a hand held blender.
 Let the sauce bubble gently for about 2 minutes while stirring very often.
 Take it off the heat and stir in ¾ of the grated cheese, mustard, nutmeg, salt and pepper.

 - Separate the eggs.
 Add the egg yolks to the sauce and stir very well to incorporate.
 In a clean bowl, whisk the egg whites until soft peaks form.
 Gently fold the egg whites into the sauce.

 - Bake: Sprinkle the remaining cheese on top and bake the noodle turkey casserole for about 20 minutes until heated through and golden.

 - Let rest for about 5 minutes and serve as suggested above.

 - You can use any kind of pasta you happen to have.
 If using spaghetti, you might want to break them once to make them shorter.

-Note 2: Or any kind of strong tasting cheese you happen to have.
+- Or any kind of strong tasting cheese you like.
 Cheddar, for instance, would be perfect as well.

 - A little more or less meat would be fine.
 Cooked chicken or cooked ham could be used instead.